PouriaRouzrokh/YDRP.chat/README.md

 It includes components for:

-1.  **Data Collection:** Crawling Yale web sources, downloading documents, extracting text and image files.
-2.  **Processing & Classification:** Converting content to Markdown/Text, using LLMs to identify actual policies and extract titles.
+1.  **Local Ingestion:** Importing policies from local PDF/Markdown files (no web crawling).
+PDFs are converted to Markdown; Markdown files are passed through.
-3.  **Database Storage:** Storing policy metadata, text content, image references, user information, chat history (including archived status), and vector embeddings (using `pgvector`) in a PostgreSQL database.
+2.  **Database Storage:** Storing policy metadata, text content, image references, user information, chat history (including archived status), and vector embeddings (using `pgvector`) in a PostgreSQL database.
-4.  **Retrieval & Generation:** Providing tools (via MCP) for semantic search (RAG) over the policy data.
+3.  **Retrieval & Generation:** Providing tools (via MCP) for semantic search (RAG) over the policy data.
-5.  **Agent Interaction:** Exposing a chat agent (via API or terminal) that uses the retrieval tools to answer user questions based on the indexed policies, with support for persistent chat history, user authentication, and chat management (rename, archive).
+4.  **Agent Interaction:** Exposing a chat agent (via API or terminal) that uses the retrieval tools to answer user questions based on the indexed policies, with support for persistent chat history, user authentication, and chat management (rename, archive).

 This repository contains the scripts for the core engine functionalities – everything apart from the user interface.
 The UI will be developed in a separate repository: